akaur425/Weather-App/README.md

 =>Users can access the application directly through the link above

-#The List of Features to Be Considered
+#The List of Features to Be Considered:

 =>Fetches real-time weather data using WeatherAPI